iamRandy/iamRandy/README.md

-# Hi there 👋
+# Hi 👋
-## My name is Randy and I am currently a student at the University of Minnesota.
+##<center> I'm Randy and I am currently a student at the University of Minnesota.

 Current Projects:
 - Project Skill Tree